 Planning for a natural disaster is never easy.
-In South Florida we usually get notice of an impending hurricane.
+In South Florida we usually get notice of an impending hurricane or tropical storm.
 Unlike the earthquakes of the West Coast and the tornados in the Midwest, hurricanes are tracked from the time they form.
 With proper planning, some of the damage can be mitigated.
-Hurricanes Harvey, Irma, and Maria will remain front and center in the minds of millions of people throughout the Southeast United States and the neighboring Islands in the Caribbean.
+Hurricanes Dorian, Irma, and Maria will remain front and center in the minds of millions of people throughout the Southeast United States and the neighboring Islands in the Caribbean.
 There will be wholesale changes to the plans, codes, and regulations made by municipalities, businesses, and other government agencies.
 Will you join their efforts and improve your plans before the next storm decides to visit?

 Tragic Outcomes of Planning Failures